 The second form is advertising.
 It has been a long time belief of mine that it is more beneficial to IGM — and less distracting to our readers — to sell ads displaying indie game-related content, rather than take higher dollars for soap or ketchup ads.
 In that case, the ads become part of the experience, rather than a nuisance to avoid.
 That said, the obstacle that we face is determining a price tag that the developer community can afford.
 What I decided upon, was to think about it in terms of seeking real-estate and paying wages at the same time.
 Until we gauge the audience’s response to the magazine and have a stable stream of income – which is something we can’t count on while gambling on a Pay What You Want format, selling advertisements is currently the only guaranteed way to compensate our staff.
 They will be paid a commission for each piece they write, but we’d like to be able to give them so much more than that.
 Hopefully you do too.
 As a side-note, you will never have your own ad appear next to your own game review.

-The exact breakdown is not established yet, but here are the tentative prices for magazine feature content and advertising:
+The exact breakdown is not established yet, but here are the tentative prices for magazine advertising:

 Again, the goal here is to make the ads as affordable for the developer community as possible.
 Don’t assume that you can’t afford it!
 I am totally committed to helping everyone be able to afford advertising space.
 Whatever we need to do to be able to help you guys advertise your games and keep cable TV ads out of the magazine, I am onboard!

 Before I conclude this article, Vinny Parisi, IGM’s Editor-in-Chief, wanted to chime in with some additional comments and thoughts.
-He has been instrumental in establishing Indie GamePlay, the magazine layout, and the social media movement, so he has earned the right to speak.
+He has been instrumental in establishing the magazine layout, and the social media movement.

 The mic is yours Vinny!